Are you an entrepreneur? If so, then I feel your struggle with having a busy schedule you have to juggle. Especially if you also have kids as I do.

 - What is your nighttime routine?

 Start by answering these questions with what’s actually happening in your life right now.
 And then go back and answer them again based on what you wish was reality.
 Don’t put limitations on yourself here.
-If you could snap your fingers and have everything in place to live out your perfect day, what would it be?
+If you could snap your fingers and have everything in place, what would it be?

-This is the start of formulating what your perfect day would look like.
+This is the start of formulating a step by step guide to what your ideal day would look like.
 But, it can’t stop here.
 When you have the list, that’s when the game plan happens.

 Creating The Perfect Day Game Plan

 Look over your list and ask yourself, “How can I get as close to this list as possible?”
-It’s not going to happen overnight, especially if you haven’t been intentional with your perfect day up until this point.
+It’s not going to happen overnight, especially if you haven’t been intentional with your game plan up until this point.

 Here’s an example of how this played out in my life.
 I’ve always been attracted to a hybrid work style…working from home a few days a week and at the office the other days.
 Before the pandemic, we had slowly started putting things in place to create a work-from-home policy because more employees were requesting it.
 Did I think a global pandemic was coming in 2020 to speed up this process?
 No. But because this was something that was already in the works, we were able to pivot quickly.